By Filip Tkaczyk

 To begin, bring the rope end over and under the post.
 Next, take the rope around a second time, crossing it over the first wrap to form an X on the post.

 Now, bring the rope end around a third time, and tuck it under the center of the X.

 Tighten by pulling the end and the main line apart.

-One of the most important camping knots to learn is the bowline knot.
+One of the most important knots to learn is the bowline knot.
 Because it does not slip, it is a great knot for all sorts of uses including securing tarps, lifesaving operations, and mountain climbing.

 To start the bowline, first make a small loop on the rope.

 Take the rope end through the loop, around the main line of the rope and back down into the loop.

 Try to remember "the rabbit comes out of the hole, goes around the tree and then back down into the hole."